Toscana IGP

 5. Rosso: The Toscana IGP Rossos are robust and complex, presenting a tapestry of dark fruit aromas like blackberry, plum, and cherry.
 They are frequently accompanied by hints of tobacco, leather, or spices, reflecting not only the grape varieties but also the influence of the aging process, which often takes place in wooden barrels.

 6. Rosso Varietals: With a dominant red grape variety steering the aromatic profile, these wines tend to exhibit clear and powerful notes of the characteristic fruits associated with the primary grape, often nuanced by subtle earthy or spicy undertones, delivering a rich and engaging tasting experience.
-One of the best examples of Rosso varietals in the Toscana IGP are Merlot wines.
+Some of the best examples of Rosso varietals in the Toscana IGP are Cabernet Sauvignon and Merlot wines.

 7. Vendemmia Tardiva: As late harvest wines, they showcase concentrated and luscious aromas of dried fruits, honey, and often botrytis (noble rot), resulting in a wine that is decadently sweet yet balanced by vibrant acidity, providing a harmonious and delightful drinking experience.